Does your recorder need freshening up or is there any aspect of its performance that could be improved?

 Certified by the Von Huene Workshop

 As part of a cooperation agreement with the Von Huene Workshop, Boston/USA, Mollenhauer carries out repairs to all Von Huene instruments (apart from those undertaken whilst the instrument is in warranty).
-Our experienced recorder maker Erik Jahn, who works closely with the Von Huene Workshop and visited for an exchange, guarantees the quality of his service.
+Our experienced recorder maker Meggy Heyl, who works closely with the Von Huene Workshop and visited for an exchange, guarantees the quality of his service.
 In exchange Patrick von Huene offers a first rate service for all Mollenhauer recorders in the USA.

 Contact the recorder maker – Response time 9:15 to 13:00

 By phone: +49 (0) 661/9467-33